Akyya-Mayberry/frogger-game/README.md

 ## Acknowledgments

-* Game engine provided by Udacity
+* Game animation (Engine.js) is provided by Udacity as well as all images and the resource loader (Resource.js)
+* The UI overlays were based on and inspired by https://www.w3schools.com/howto/howto_js_fullscreen_overlay.asp*/